Every Harlen is handcrafted by master Italian artisans using the finest — and most durable — all-Italian materials.

 Alcantara S.p.A., the firm behind the material, is a European leader in environmental best practices.
 Notably, it was one of the first companies in Europe to be granted a certificate of carbon neutrality.
 Remarkably resilient and exceptionally refined, Alcantara® is the Harlen lining of choice.

 Raccagni Super R zippers.

-We reviewed zippers from companies around the world, from the United States to Japan and beyond, and there was just no question that Raccagni is the world's finest.
+We reviewed zippers from companies around the world, and there was just no question that Raccagni is the world's finest.
 Full stop.
 End of story.
 And within the Raccagni line, the Super R subtype is the best of the best.
 Created in 2003, that innovative zipper combines, as the company explains, "the best of craftsmanship and industrial technology."
 From design to completion, Raccagni zippers are made entirely in Italy.
 As expected, Harlen's zippers are exclusively the Super R.

 We visited the sprawling Raccagni factory in Brescia — about an hour's drive east of Milan — to witness the creation of the world's most perfect zippers.
 The facilities span three large buildings and feel unending.
 A massive replica of a zipper greets visitors.
 Inside, impossibly high ceilings contribute to the vastness.
 The factory buzzes with activity.
 It is impeccably clean and palpably happy.
 Zipper tapes are sorted neatly into rows by color.
 Machines click and whir.